dnd 5e warlock handboo

 Pact Magic: Warlocks have a completely unique form of magic.
 Unlike other spellcasters your spell slots are all the same, and you only get a handful of them, but they recharge on a short rest.
 This means that you will need to rely much more heavily on cantrips, and use your slotted spells when they can be the most effective.
 Because Pact Magic works different from other spellcasting, be sure to double-check the Multiclassing rules before you look at other spellcasting classes.

 Eldritch Invocations: A major decision point in your build, Eldritch Invocations offer a lot of very powerful options, including signature warlock options like Agonizing Blast which is primary responsible for why everyone likes Eldritch Blast so much.
 You get a total of 8 invocations over the course of 20 Warlock levels (provided that you don’t take the Eldritch Adept feat to get another), which feels like a lot but isn’t enough that you’ll be able to take everything you want.
-For help selecting Eldritch Invocations, see my Warlock Eldritch Invocations Breakdown.
+For help selecting Eldritch Invocations, see our Warlock Eldritch Invocations Breakdown.

 Pact Boon: Where Otherworldly Patron defines where you get your powers, Pact Boon defines how to apply them.
 Pact Boon offers several options which all offer very different abilities, producing very different types of warlocks.
 As additional warlock options have been released in new sourcebooks, the effectiveness of the pact boons has shifted dramatically.
 Pact Boons are briefly summarized below.
-For help selecting your Pact Boon, see my Warlock Pact Boons Breakdown.
+For help selecting your Pact Boon, see our Warlock Pact Boons Breakdown.

 Mystic Arcanum: Pick your favorite spells.
 Remember that the spell slots for these spells don’t scale, so it’s fine to pick spells which won’t scale with spell slot level.